If you’re looking for Primark Interview Questions, you’ve come to the right place.

 11. Could you tell me about a time your punctuality or attendance impacted your work?

-• For example, I worked at a popular fast-food chain and I was unable to attend my shift due to an illness.
-I phoned several team members and I was able to find someone to cover my shift.
+- For example, I worked at a popular fast-food chain and was unable to attend my shift due to illness.
+I phoned several team members and found someone to cover my shift.

-12. Name an improvement you made in your last recent position?
+12. Name an improvement you made in your last position.

-• Even the smallest improvement in your previous job can have a huge economic impact.
-Try and come up with an improvement that saved the company money or time.
+- Even the most minor improvement in your previous job can have a substantial economic impact.
+Try to come up with an improvement that saved the company money or time.

 It is only natural to have conflict at work.
-What is important is how you and your colleague come up with a positive outcome.
+What is important is how you and your colleague develop a positive outcome.

 For example, in my last job, I worked in retail.
-I was presenting inventory in the store differently than my manager told me as I felt my way was better for the customer.
+I presented inventory in the store differently than my manager told me, as I felt my way was better for the customer.
 My manager told me that the head office requires all stores to display inventory in a specific way.
-I didn’t agree with him, however, he told me that a lot of studies are done to maximize sales.
-I understand my mistake and now follow the layout as required by the head office.
+I disagreed with him; however, he told me many studies are done to maximize sales.
+I understand my mistake and now follow the layout as the head office requires.

 Additional Interview Questions